yogsototh/Scratch/content/html/en/blog/2009-10-Focus-vs-Minimalism.md

     - web
 -----

-en: I believe the goal researched by minimalism is <strong>Focus</strong>.
+I believe the goal researched by minimalism is <strong>Focus</strong>.
 But I don't believe minimalism should be the goal.
 Focus should be the goal, and I believe minimalism isn't necessary to reach it.

 This is why my design is not minimalist, but I decided to remove most of the navigation stuff of all pages of my website.
 May be I'll prefer to hide the menu only when you are on blog article.
 For now, I hide the menu everywhere on the website.